 - Learn more about specific projects here: Home Improvement.

-At the time of application for development for new construction, a construction deposit of $5000 is charged.
+At the time of application for development for new construction, a construction deposit is held.
 The deposit is returned at the request of the applicant or owner when all conditions of the development and building permits are met.

 Development permit applications for new construction should be accompanied by a site plan showing the relative grades of the subject property and adjacent properties.
 Grade differences between adjacent properties may not be excessive and in any case, maybe no more than 15.0 cm (5.9”) unless otherwise approved by the Development Authority.
 If there is a grading plan available for the subdivision, the applicant is expected to adhere to the finished design grades in order that stormwater flows will be in accordance with engineering design for the subdivision and adjacent properties will not be adversely affected.